Beasta2768/Final-Year-Project/Logbook.md

 	- I also made a Gantt chart using my objectives to put at the end of my proposal

 ###  Advanced web development
--  This week we covered routing with syphony and templates
+-  This week we covered routing with symphony and templates as well as annotations
+	- we went over some key syntax to the Yamal files used for routing in symphony and how it reads routing files from top to bottom.
+So your more specific routes should be at the top of the file with your basic ones at the bottom
+	- We also covered annotations and how they work in php versions 8+ vs how they did in 7 and below.
+		- With the modern versions no logger using comments but rather being part of the attributes of a routing function